liqcs2026/liqcs2026.github.io/index.md

 **LIQCS** is a workshop dedicated to the logical and mathematical foundations of quantum computer science.
-Its goal is to bring together researchers working on rigorous frameworks for quantum and hybrid quantum–classical computation, including logic, type theory, semantics, algebraic and categorical methods, and formal verification.
+Its goal is to bring together researchers working on rigorous frameworks for quantum computation, including logic, type theory, semantics, algebraic and categorical methods, and formal verification.

 The workshop welcomes contributions presenting new ideas, work in progress,